 ALMA is a radio interferometer optimized to take advantage of the sub-mm (THz) windows that are only accessible at high, dry sites such as the Chajnantor plateau, which is at ~5000 m altitude.
-While ALMA operates in the 3mm band and above, the ngVLA main array (at an altitude of ~2100 m) can both access the 3mm atmospheric window and will provide a factor of ~10 times better sensitivity and baselines that are ~60x longer than ALMA.
+While ALMA operates in the 3mm band and above, the ngVLA main array (at an altitude of ~2100 m) can both access the 3mm atmospheric window and provide a factor of ~10 times better sensitivity and baselines that are ~60 times longer than ALMA.

 As currently envisioned, SKA1-MID will be the premier radio interferometer at decimetric wavelengths, consisting of up to 133 x 15m (+ 64 x 13.5m MeerKAT) dishes with a maximum baseline of up to ~150 km and eventually covering a frequency range spanning 350 MHz (85 cm) to 14 GHz (2 cm).
 The ngVLA, on the other hand, is being optimized to cover and complement the frequency range above the highest SKA1-MID band, while also achieving much higher angular resolution and sensitivity at cm wavelengths.

 The scientific and technical differences between the arrays are apparent, with the ngVLA focusing on cm/mm emission, in particular thermal gas/dust emission on milliarcsecond scales and redshifted molecular line emission.
-SKA1 is planning to observe at meter through centimeter wavelengths, expanding on the scientific legacy of instruments like WSRT, ATCA and the VLA.
+SKA1 is planning to observe at meter through centimeter wavelengths, expanding on the scientific legacy of instruments like WSRT, ATCA, and the VLA.

-ThengVLA strongly complements SKA1 and ALMA by providing enhanced sensitivity and resolution to pursue new scientific goals and interests in the parameter space bridging those facilities.
+The ngVLA strongly complements SKA1 and ALMA by providing enhanced sensitivity and resolution to pursue new scientific goals and interests in the parameter space bridging those facilities.

 Yes.
 The project office is currently in the process of exploring international and domestic (academic and industrial) partnerships.
 International and domestic collaborating institutions have already contributed to community studies and baseline system designs.
 They also currently participate in project advisory councils.
-If you are interested in discussing partnership options, please contact our project director.
+If you are interested in discussing partnership options, please contact our Project Director.
 We anticipate a name change for the instrument once the project enters into its design and development phase, allowing our international partners to participate in this important activity.

-NRAO and its international partners will be building upon their ALMA experience and success in developing the ngVLA project.
+NRAO and its international partners will be building on their ALMA experience and success in developing the ngVLA project.
 Many projects undergo scoping revisions before and during construction to address planning shortcomings, changes in assumptions or external conditions, new constraints, etc. ALMA was rebaselined in 2005, eventually completing the project within 0.5% of the revised budget estimate.
 NRAO has a long tradition of excellence in construction of radio astronomy instruments and facilities.

-The ngVLA concept has been developed to explore new horizons in cm radio astronomy, synergistic with other existing, under construction, or planned instruments in the U.S. in coming years, and focuses on our PI-driven science interests.
-The ngVLA can address many of the goals of the Astro2010 Decadal Survey, and will be even more relevant to the science priorities identified for the 2020s in Astro 2020.
+The ngVLA concept has been developed to explore new horizons in cm radio astronomy, synergistic with other existing, under construction, or planned instruments in the US in coming years, and focuses on our PI-driven science interests.
+The ngVLA can address many of the goals of the Astro2010 Decadal Survey, and will be even more relevant to the science priorities identified for the 2020s in Astro2020.

-The ngVLA may eventually be considered as a partner with an SKA global program, thereby engaging all parts of the U.S. Radio/Millimeter/Sub-Millimeter community in new opportunities in the 2020s.
+The ngVLA may eventually be considered as a partner with an SKA global program, thereby engaging all parts of the US Radio/Millimeter/Sub-Millimeter community in new opportunities in the 2020s.

 The ngVLA is being designed as a proposal-driven instrument.
-The science program will be determined via a competitive peer review process similar to other large PI-driven observatories (e.g., ALMA, VLA, HST, JWST etc.), adopting best practices for minimizing selection biases.
+The science program will be determined via a competitive peer review process similar to other large PI-driven observatories (e.g., ALMA, VLA, HST, JWST, etc.), adopting best practices for minimizing selection biases.
 In this way the ngVLA will be a different style of instrument than other facilities on the horizon, such as LSST and SKA1, which have science programs focused on carrying out large surveys.